yaotc/mujoco-webpy/docs/document/webinterface.md

 >
 >    step 4. *Physics engine* pull `Interaction File` from `PATH_TO_NODE` and transform interaction into dynamics variables to finish simulation every `simulation timestep`, then return to **step 2**.

-!> `render timestep` may be greater than or equal `simulation timestep`, it depends on server resources, network delay, file sizes and so on.
+!> `render timestep` may be greater than or equal to `simulation timestep`, it depends on server resources, network delay, file sizes and so on.

 As **web render engine**: